Kevin Whelan, C.E.T., PMP, CACE, CSM

 Kevin says these measures all add up to a few essential goals: “Safeguard the public interest.
 Add value for all ASET members.
 Give all members even more reason to choose ASET membership and to stick with it.”

 These words firmly reflect the mission of the association.
-Given Kevin’s current position as Second Vice President, and his 30 year membership commemoration later this year, that only makes sense.
+Given Kevin’s current position as first vice president, and his 30 year membership commemoration this past year, that only makes sense.